 The outcome from this step should be a list of any Logical and Real Images that need to be created, how to create them, and where to create them for each services.
-After you have been through this a few times, the ideal outcome is generally, an empty list!.
-These are stored on each cloud as AMIs, QCOWs, VM Snapshots or VM Template Names, and so forth.
-These images are the foundation to build higher-level services.
-In an ideal case they are very simple and generic, but often also have required security tools, monitoring agents, etc on them that will be included in every VM.
+After you have been through this a few times, the ideal outcome is generally, an empty list!

-- Modeling Process: Transition to a bottom-up approach when you model an application profile.
-See the following sections for detailed information.
+Modeling Process Guidelines: Transition to a bottom-up approach when you model an application profile.

-When you begin the modeling process in the CloudCenter platform – start with configuring your images, followed by services, and finally, the application model.
+When you begin the modeling process in Workload Manager, start with configuring your images, followed by services, and finally, the application model.

 Create Real Images and Map to Logical Images